-ILP is a non-profit org that sends volunteers to live for a semester in Ukraine (and other Eastern European Countries) so click right here to learn more about that!
+ILP is a non-profit org that sends volunteers to live for a semester in Ukraine — get a glimpse into what volunteering in Ukraine is really like.

-We’ve put together a few different directions to help ILP volunteers living in Ukraine (and those just visiting) get to see this LDS temple during their semester abroad!
-Whether you wanna get there on the metro, on the bus or by calling an Uber, we’ve got you covered.
+We’ve put together a few different directions to help ILP volunteers living in Ukraine (and those just visiting) get to see this LDS temple during their semester abroad.
+Whether you want to get there on the metro, on the bus or by calling an Uber, we’ve got you covered.

-To make getting there even easier, here are a few directions you can take — luckily, the Kiev metro makes it easy for anyone living here and just visiting to make it to the temple:
+To make getting there even easier, here are a few directions you can take — luckily, the Kiev metro makes it easy for anyone spending a semester in Kiev (or just visit) to make it to the temple.

 Use The Red Line